Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 Daar was left hearing nothing but the hiss of air past his ears through his helmet, and radio noise.
 He let go of Fiin and noted that the wind had managed to drag the both of them an arm’s length toward the hole, leaving ragged gouges in the metal where their suit claws had cut in.
 ‘Horse actually shook his arm out when he let go of the tail of men he’d been anchoring.

-*“We have an egress.”* There was a note of dry humor in ABBOTT’s voice.
+*"We have an egress."* There was a note of dry humor in ABBOTT’s voice.

 Daar charged up to the torn hole they’d made and stopped on its threshold.
 He pant-grinned inside his helmet: The gravity was doing screwy things around the hole’s edge.